Our St. Paul Truck Accident Lawyers Can Help You Get Compensation

-To have a case for pain and suffering or other “noneconomic damages,” you must first meet a “threshold” as defined by Minnesota law.
+Before you can have a case for pain and suffering or other “non-economic damages,” you must first meet a “threshold” as defined by Minnesota law.

 According to the law (Minn.
 Stat.
 65B.51), the thresholds are:

-- Medical bills in excess of $4,000, not including diagnostic X-rays
+- Medical bills above $4,000, not including diagnostic X-rays

 - Permanent disfigurement